 Shipwreck gulped.
 "Torpedo, that doesn't look like Alpine."

 Beach Head slowly rose to his feet and walked over to the three Joes.
 No one spoke.
-The only sound that could be heard was the shutter release clicking in Torpedo's camera: he was so nervous that he forgot to depress the button.
+The only sound that could be heard was the shutter release clicking in Torpedo's camera: he was so nervous that he failed to depress the button.

 "Feel free to laugh, that was actually very funny," Beach Head said.

 The three Joe's burst into laughter; Shipwreck laughed the loudest.